University of Minnesota Administrative Policy

 Data Custodian

 Responsible for following the procedures determined by the data owner to maintain the confidentiality, integrity, and availability of the data consistent with University policy, applicable state and federal laws, and contracts.
-Responsible for communicating the data security classification and security level to affected groups and individuals.
+Responsible for communicating the data classification and security level to affected groups and individuals.

 Data Owner